timmaffett/system_settings_2/example/README.md

 # system_settings_example

-Demonstrates how to use the system_settings plugin.
+Demonstrates how to use the system_settings_2 plugin.

 ## Getting Started